 The RCP protocol requires a client to send a remote username on each RCP request to a server.
 When you copy a configuration

-file from the device to a server using RCP, the Cisco IOS software sends the first valid username it encounters in the following sequence:
+file from the switch to a server using RCP, the Cisco IOS software sends the first valid username it encounters in the following sequence:

 The username specified in the copy EXEC command, if a username is specified.